-There’s a tonne of greenwashing out there when it comes to our power companies, and that can make it tricky to sort the wheat from the chaff, but for us, it’s the main reason we created our flickin’ fabulous carbon counter, CHOICE, and why we’ve partnered up with the awesome folks at Trees That Count.
+There’s a tonne of greenwashing out there when it comes to our power companies, and that can make it tricky to sort the wheat from the chaff.
+For us, it’s the main reason we created our Carbon Tracker (formerly known as CHOICE) and why we’ve partnered up with the awesome folks at Trees That Count.

-We’re also determined to put our money where our mouth is when it comes to minimising the day-to-day carbon emission levels of Flick as a business, and hopefully in the process, encouraging our staff, and other businesses, to do the same.
+We’re also determined to minimise the day-to-day carbon emission levels of Flick as a business, and encourage our staff, and other businesses, to do the same.
 So, we’re amped to once again have our have our Toitū carbonzero certification renewed.
-Flick YEAH.
+Flick YEAH!

 Long story short, it means that we’ve achieved a net zero carbon balance - in other words, we’re carbon neutral.
 Once you’ve received your Toitū carbonzero certification, compliance with the standards is then independently verified each year in order to remain certified.